 while still in the operative setting, the surgeon will administer the

 HIPEC treatment.
 Jupiter Medical Center is the first medical center on

 the east coast of Florida, and the only one in Palm Beach County, to use

 the HIPEC procedure to treat and potentially save the lives of patients

 Despite the fact that more and more women in the United States are affected

 by lung disease, women frequently do not receive the appropriate care.

-The Women’s Lung Health Program at Jupiter Medical Center will be
+The Women’s Lung Health Program at Jupiter Medical Center is a unique